 - Does the bootcamp use a time limit (after 12 months, your remaining tuition will be forgiven) or a monetary cap (when you pay us $30,000)?

 - Before you select any payment option, make sure you calculate the total payments and consider which one works best for you.

 Above all, make sure you read all of the terms and conditions, and verify them with the school.
 This will protect you from being caught off-guard further down the line with terms you don’t understand.

 ISAs and Deferred Tuition are not the only options available to you.
 Here are a few other popular ways in which people pay for their bootcamps:

 - Take out a loan from a bootcamp lender.
-Lenders such as Skills Fund and Upstart issue loans to people who are attending a coding bootcamp.
+Lenders such as Ascent Funding and Upstart issue loans to people who are attending a coding bootcamp.
 You will pay back your loan in monthly installments, with interest, until the balance has been paid off.